-Do you want to ensure that you don’t miss the subtle signs of laminitis in horses?
-One of the biggest fears as a horse owner is laminitis, vets also share this fear because once a horse has a laminitic episode, it will likely trouble the horse for life.
+One of the biggest fears of a horse owner is laminitis, vets also share this fear because once a horse has a laminitic episode, it will likely trouble the horse for life.

-Together we need to recognise the signs of laminitis in horses so that we can halt the process and ensure our four-legged friends get the care they need.
+We all need to be able to recognise the signs of laminitis in horses so that we can halt the process and ensure our four-legged friends get the care they need.

 The Most Common Signs of Laminitis